Why should you get tested?

 IMAGINE a world where every person knows as much about their recent ancestry as possible.
 Visualize a world where every person can be linked with as many blood relatives as they can.
 And, most of all, imagine a world where every person has access to their deep roots — the footsteps of ancestors that made them who they are today.
 That world already exists.
 Genetic genealogy testing, which has become more available and much more inexpensive in the last decade, provides all of these answers.

 Genetic testing can help you find family around the world you never knew existed.
-It can even help verify family legends, dismiss them outright, or create new ones!
+It can help verify family legends, dismiss them outright, or even create new ones!
 Connect with new people who share your lineage.

 Knowing your mtDNA haplogroup is useful not only for tracking your maternal lineage.
 Every mtDNA haplogroup is also linked to its own specific blend of health benefits and risk factors which are useful to know.